Emergency Airway Management

 Heimlich Maneuver Procedure – Unconscious Adult or Child

-- If the person becomes unconscious while you are attempting to remove the obstruction, carefully help them to the floor.
+- If the person becomes unconscious while attempting to remove the obstruction, carefully help them to the floor.
 If someone has not called 9-1-1 yet, make sure someone does now.

 - Tilt the person’s head back to open the airway.
 Check for breathing and a pulse.
 If either is missing, begin CPR.